mathewmarcus/homepage/markdown/boto3_and_asyncio.md

 # Asynchronous AWS API calls with asyncio

 ## Problem
-Currently, `boto3`, the AWS Python SDK, constitutes the primary method of interacting with the multitude of AWS services from Python.
-For all its many capabilities, however, `boto3` - and its lower-level dependency `botocore` - are fundamentally synchronous and thus essentially incompatibile with `asyncio` coroutines.
+`boto3`, the AWS Python SDK, currently constitutes the primary API for interacting with the multitude of AWS services from Python.
+For all of its many capabilities, however, `boto3` - and its lower-level dependency `botocore` - are fundamentally synchronous and thus essentially incompatibile with `asyncio` coroutines.

-This can be somewhat limiting, because there often arises scenarios where we need to make several/numerous AWS service/API calls, wait for the results, and then further process the returned data.
+This can be somewhat limiting, because there often arises scenarios where we need to make a number of AWS service/API calls, wait for the results, and then further process the returned data.
 Performing each call in serial can waste time - if the call count is high - and while we could always use one of the `multiprocessing`, `threading`, or `concurrent.futures` modules, performing concurrent operations in this manner can inccur additional penalties because of the time/memory overhead involved in the creation of the threads/process.

 For more info on the relative performance of synchronous, threaded, multiprocessed, and asynchronous python code, watch  [Shahriar Tajbakhsh's Parallelism Shootout presentation](https://www.youtube.com/watch?v=B0Qfe3U_hKU&feature=youtu.be), and for more general information on concurrency in Python, watch [this 2015 PyCon presentation](https://www.youtube.com/watch?v=MCs5OvhV9S4) by the inimitable David Beazly.